Marquette vs. Notre Dame: Sportsbook promo codes, odds, spread, over/under - December 9

 Marquette vs. Notre Dame Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup listed at multiple sportsbooks.
+See the odds, spread and over/under for this matchup available at several sportsbooks.

 |Favorite